Welcome to the Deep Learning for Precision Health Lab

 May 2023

-Dr. Montillo gives invited talk at NYU in NYC, NY.
+Dr. Montillo gives an invited talk at NYU in NYC, NY.
 Albert, Son and Austin teach SW engineering for Research to incoming PhD students.

 Dr. Montillo attends Royal Society Mtg, London, UK.